-However, if you believe they are not correct for your property, you can write to Council to request a review.
-Your request must specify why you disagree with our assessment, and provide as much information as possible to support your claim, such as survey levels for the review.
+However if you believe the assessment is not correct for your property, you can write to Council to request a review.
+Your request must specify why you disagree with our assessment and provide as much information as possible to support your claim; such as survey levels for the review.
 Alternatively, you can seek professional advice relating to your property.